gah-code/the-wild-oasis/README.md

 # The Wild Oasis

-A comprehensive project combining modern web development technologies and tools to create a full-featured application.
+A comprehensive project combining modern web development technologies and tools to create a full-featured internal hotel management application.

 ---